 This is not a list of all drugs or health problems that interact with iothalamate meglumine.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take iothalamate meglumine with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Iothalamate Meglumine?

 - Tell all of your health care providers that you take iothalamate meglumine.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Very bad and sometimes deadly allergic reactions have rarely happened.
 Talk with your doctor.

-- Blood clots have happened with iothalamate meglumine when used with some heart procedures.
+- Health problems like blood clots have happened with iothalamate meglumine when used with some procedures.
 Sometimes, blood clots may cause heart attack and stroke, which may be deadly.
-Talk with the doctor.
+If you have questions, talk with the doctor.

 - Seizures and death have happened when contrast has been given to people with bleeding in the brain.
 Talk with the doctor.